KermityOwen/Pyracy/README.md

 ---

+### How to download
+- Press the big green button that says "Code"
+- Download ZIP file
+- Extract and Voila!
+Easy and done!

+---

 ### How it works:
 - Edit the config.json file to set your download path
 - Run the Pyracy.exe executable.